IBM/openshift-workshop-was/labs/Openshift/OperationalModernization/README.md

 It instructs docker to build the image following the instructions in the Dockerfile in current directory (indicated by the `"."` at the end).

-A specific name to tag the built image with is also specified.
+A specific name to tag the built image is also specified.
 The value `image-registry.openshift-image-registry.svc:5000` in the tag is the default address of the internal image registry provided by OpenShift.
 Image registry is a content server that can store and serve container images.
 The registry is accessible within the cluster via its exposed `Service`.